JamminCoder/chromedriver_manager/README.md

 # chrome-driver-updater
-Scrip to detect the current installed chrome version and download it's corresponding driver
+Script to detect the current installed Google Chrome version and download it's corresponding driver.